vburlbl/cleantalk-spam-protect/readme.txt

 The most important feature is a blocking 100% spam comments without move to yours trash.
 That’s why Cleantalk dramatically reduce spam activity at your blog.

-And another main feature of plugin is an automatic publication of good posts.
+And another main feature of plugin is an automatic publication of good comments.
 Every new comment plugin compare with article and previous comments.
 If the relevance of the comment is good enough it will be automatically published at the blog.
 Without move to manual moderation queue.